Pappasito’s Cantina Frijoles a la Charra (Charro Beans)

 Recipe Variations

-• You can add extra bacon, smoked sausage, or chunks of ham.
+• You can add extra bacon, smoked sausage, chorizo, cooked pork, or chunks of ham.

-• Add a little pico de gallo when eating them.
+• Add a little pico de gallo to enhance the flavor when eating them.

-• Omit the bacon if you want to enjoy the beans vegetarian style.
+• Omit the bacon if you prefer a vegetarian-style dish.

 homemade Pappasitos Frijoles a la Charra (charro beans)